kristiankyvik/kristiankyvik.com/content/posts/colombia.md

 - Pueblito Paisa: up in a small hill this *pueblito* imitates the typical towns of Antioquia and its idiosincracy with a strong Basque heritage

+- Parque de los Pies Descalzos: a nice park that shows the enormous transformation of the city and its no to violence and yes to open areas.
+You can reach with the metro.

+- If you are into Nature Cerro Nutibara and Jardin Botanico are worth a try.

 **Amazonas**

 - Villa Vicencio: the city you will most likely visit if you want to go to the Amazonas.